ydb-platform/ydb-mcp/README.md

 pip install ydb-mcp
 ```

-## Usage

 To get started with YDB MCP, you'll need to configure your MCP client to communicate with the YDB instance.
-Below is an example configuration file that you can customize according to your setup and then put into MCP client's settings.
+Below are example configuration files that you can customize according to your setup and then put into MCP client's settings.
+Path to the Python interpreter might also need to be adjusted to the correct virtual environment that has the `ydb-mcp` package installed.

+#### Example: Using Anonymous Authentication

 ```json
 {